 Rooted in the value goals of the sustainability of ECE, this study develops and validates SECERS with three constructs and satisfactory construct validity in the Chinese context.
 These three constructs have close internal logical relations.
 They combine inside and outside, link closely, complement each other, and jointly constitute the analysis framework of sustainability of ECE.
 For instance, sustainable policy support will affect the management of ECE, making a difference to the natural and scientific ecology of kindergarten [19].
 Thus, it can be invoked as evidence that the three dimensions are interrelated.
 This study also found that the scale has satisfactory reliability and internal consistency.
 It provides a comprehensive framework to reflect teachers' evaluations of the sustainability of ECE development.
-The content of the scale is closely related to the guarantee of ECE funding and quality and sustainability for teachers and kindergartens.
-It provides critical evidence on core aspects of the sustainability of ECE development so that more children and families enjoy equitably quality ECE.
+The content of the scale is closely related to the guarantee of ECE funding and quality and sustainability of ECE development so that more children and families enjoy equitably quality ECE.
 Therefore, the psychometric properties together confirm that SECERS is a suitable tool to evaluate the sustainability of ECE in China.